Micah Alberti

 Micah Anthony Alberti (born August 19, 1984) is an American model and actor.

+Career

 Alberti began modeling as an adolescent and obtained his first acting job playing James Edward Martin on All My Children.
 After his one-year stint on the soap opera ended, Alberti appeared on prime-time guest spots (8 Simple Rules, Smallville) until he landed the role on the ABC Family drama Wildfire as troubled teen Matt Ritter.
-In 2009 he starred in the cable thriller Xtra Credit as a convicted teen attending a prison-reform school who is seduced by a teacher desperate to get out of her abusive marriage.
+In 2009, he starred in the cable thriller Xtra Credit as a convicted teen attending a prison-reform school who is seduced by a teacher desperate to get out of her abusive marriage.

-He previously dated Rumer Willis before splitting in 2011.
+Personal life

+In 2010, Alberti and Rumer Willis, the eldest daughter of actors Bruce Willis and Demi Moore, split.